Bears, Wolves & Mounties

 Bears, Wolves & Mounties: The Northwestern Genre & Pulp writers.

-Created in 1903 by Jack London with the publication of his novel THE CALL OF THE WILD, the Northwestern Genre thrived for the first half of the 20th Century.
+Jack London created the Northwestern Genre in 1903 with the publication of his novel THE CALL OF THE WILD.
+The genre thrived for the first half of the 20th Century.

-In 1907, Robert W Service’s The Spell of the Yukon and Other Verses was published.
-Service would soon be called “The Bard of the Yukon.”
-Like Jack London, Robert W Service had lived in the Canadian Klondike, basing his popular ballads on his own adventures and local stories: “There are strange things done in the midnight sun.
+In 1907, Robert W Service saw his The Spell of the Yukon and Other Verses published.
+Service welcomed the title “The Bard of the Yukon.”
+Like Jack London, Robert W Service lived in the Canadian Klondike.
+He based his popular ballads on his own adventures and local stories: “There are strange things done in the midnight sun.
 By the men who moil for gold…”

 The Northwestern Genre was defined.